Generic Name: amantadine (a MAN ta deen)

 You should not use amantadine if you received a nasal flu vaccine in the past 14 days.

 Do not receive a nasal flu vaccine while taking amantadine, and for at least 48 hours after your last dose.
+You may receive a flu shot (injection) while taking amantadine.

 Avoid driving and doing other tasks or actions that call for you to be alert or have clear eyesight until you see how this amantadine affects you.